A Python Package for Sampling from Copulae: clayton: Introduction

-While software implementation of copulae has been thoroughly explored in \textsf{R} software see, \emph{e.g.}, \cite{evdR, copulaR, VineCopulaR}, methods to work with copulae in \textsf{Python} are still in their infancy.
-As far as we know, copulae devoted module in \textsf{Python} are mainly designed for modeling (see \cite{copulasPy, CopulaePy}).
-These modules use maximum likelihood methods to estimate parametrically the copula from observed data and propose to sample synthetic data through the estimated copula model.
-Nevertheless, it does not allow to generate random vector from a given copula model where the user just has to specify the desired parameter.
-Furthermore, only Archimedean and elliptical families are investigated and the multivariate case has not been investigated yet.
-Here, we propose to implement a wide range of copulae which includes the extreme value class and, if possible, in arbitrary fixed dimension $d \geq 2$.
+Software implementation of copulas has been extensively studied in \textsf{R}, for example in the packages \cite{evdR, copulaR, VineCopulaR}.
+However, methods for working with copulas in \textsf{Python} are still limited.
+As far as we know, copula-dedicated packages in \textsf{Python} are mainly designed for modeling, such as \cite{copulasPy} and \cite{CopulaePy}.
+These packages use maximum likelihood methods to estimate the copula parameters from observed data and generate synthetic data using the estimated copula model.
+Other packages provide sampling methods for copulas, but they are typically restricted to the bivariate case and the conditional simulation method (see, for example, \cite{baudin2017openturns}).
+Additionally, these packages often only consider Archimedean and elliptical copulas, and do not include the extreme value class in arbitrary dimensions $d \geq 2$ (\cite{nicolas2022pycop}).
+In this paper, we propose to implement a wide range of copulas, including the extreme value class, in arbitrary fixed dimension $d \geq 2$.